-This red dot sight complete beginner's guide will go from A to Z breaking down benefits of using a red dot sight on a modern firearm in simple terms, important things to understand, and some pro tips for shotguns, pistols, and rifles.
+This red dot sight complete beginner's guide will go from A to Z breaking down benefits of using a red dot sight on a modern firearm.
+Topics including sight picture alignment, astigmatism, optic height, zeroing and more.

 Disclaimer: Links highlighted in red contain affiliate links to earn commissions to support the website

 Red dot sight is invented in the mid-70s, and now it's one of the most popular 1X optics shooters buy for rifles, shotguns, and handguns to aim & shoot accurately.